NativeScript/docs-v7/tutorial/ng-chapter-2.md

 export class AppModule {}
 ```

-Don’t worry this file for now, as we’ll be returning here frequently in this tutorial to explain the various syntaxes you see.
+Don’t worry about this file for now, as we’ll be returning here frequently in this tutorial to explain the various syntaxes you see.

 At the moment, just note that the `NgModule`’s `bootstrap` property is set to `AppComponent`.
 This bit of configuration passes control to the `AppComponent` class in your `app/app.component.ts` file.
 Open that file next and you should see the code below.